WotLK Classic Demonology Warlock Guide

 give you some much needed mobility, but the boots can get you out of many

-constantly trying to seed, which naturally has me falling back every so often,
+constantly trying to seed, you'll naturally fall back every so often.

 Another perk to Engineering is what has been known for years: the